Family Services Program

 Step 3: Submit your application along with all required documents and wait for your Case Manager to reach out to you via phone or email

-If you have applied and been put on the “waitlist” for rental assistance, please check the email address you provided for emails from your assigned case worker.
+If you have applied and been put on the "waitlist" for rental assistance, please check the email address you provided for emails from your assigned case worker.
 You will be on the waiting list until it is your turn to be assigned.
+All requested information and documents must be submitted before we can assist you.

 Transition Out of Poverty Services or TOPS is a program that helps low-income individuals access assistance with money management workshops, savings matching, job skills training, and resume writing.
 Participants will be assigned a Family Services Counselor and work with them weekly to meet their goals.